hack3rs.ca network-security

 Why This Matters to Defenders

-Tax-season phishing campaigns often blend social engineering with credential theft pages.
-The attacker does not need malware if they can get a user to type credentials into a lookalike portal or approve an MFA prompt.
-The risk is amplified when the targeted user has access to payroll, email, finance systems, or broad internal shared drives.
+Tax-season phishing campaigns blend social engineering with credential theft pages.
+The attacker doesn't need malware — they need a user to type credentials into a convincing lookalike portal or approve an MFA push.
+The risk compounds when the targeted user has access to payroll systems, finance mailboxes, shared drives, or broad SSO scope.

 A strong defender treats identity / phishing incidents as systems problems, not isolated alerts.
 That means you look at identity, network paths, host behavior, and change context together.
 If one signal looks suspicious but everything else looks normal, your next step is not panic; it is better evidence collection.